rustic-games/jilu/README.md

 The way you structure and document your projects is personal, and transforms over time into what works best for you and your community. **Jilu** tries to deliver a nice and simple way to expose your project changes to the outside world.
-It is a flexible way, but it can never replace all possible workflows, and it doesn't pretend to.
+It's flexible, but it can never replace all possible workflows, and it doesn't pretend to.

 Using **Jilu** requires using [conventional commits], and while some like the rigor of structured commits, others don't, both have valid reasons.
 If you have an existing workflow that works for you, or an existing project without conventional commits, there won't be much to gain for you here.

-Use whatever suits your needs, and focus on shipping and making your project users happy.
+What matters most is the success of your project, with or without the help of **Jilu**.

 ### Quick Start